Work at Mission: Wolf

 6. Daily Feeding: Every morning, staff members prepare and feed a small meal to the wolves that includes medications and supplements.

 7. Teaching Groups and Visitors: We interact with visiting groups of youth and adults daily.
-This includes people how to use hand tools, explaining appropriate behavior around the wolves, and guiding groups on projects.
+This includes teaching people how to use hand tools, explaining appropriate behavior around the wolves, and guiding groups on projects and tours.

 Working with People

 Mission: Wolf is isolated geographically, but we are by no means an escape from society.
 Our primary work is not with wolves, but with humans.
 The wolves attract a wide variety of people and personalities.
 People who have little in common with each other find themselves living and working in close quarters here.
 You will be expected to integrate into a diverse community of volunteers who share a kitchen building and bathroom.
 We all interact with and lead work projects for visitors who come to the sanctuary every day.

 A Variety of Tasks